9 OF THE BEST COOKING SCHOOLS IN LONDON

 I can put together a basic Spaghetti Bolognese, but anything containing more than a couple of ingredients leaves me crying into my apron, with no sign of an onion anywhere.

 The answer to my problems would be either to employ a chef at my house, or more realistically, learn to cook myself.

 As the first option is a little out of my price range, I decided to explore London’s cookery schools and what they had to offer.

 Luckily, they have affordable and enjoyable classes and courses on offer in various locations all over London.

-Jamie Oliver’s Cookery School based in Jamie’s Italian restaurant at Westfield in Shepherd’s Bush.
-Jamie’s cookery school offers a range of different classes for various cuisines.
+Based in Jamie’s Italian restaurant at Westfield in Shepherd’s Bush, Jamie’s cookery school offers a range of different classes for various cuisines.

 Lessons range from learning to cook a North Indian Thali to Getting Stuck into Steak.
 Classes are held throughout the day and prices start at £45, booking available online.

 The classes aim to be informative and hands on, but relaxed enough to enjoy yourself.
 At the end, sit down and eat your delicious creation knowing you have channelled your inner Jamie.

 A delightful home from home approach learning to cook world cuisines in a unique and relaxing environment.